 Your prospects are no different.
 Everyone you reach out to is bombarded by just as many emails as you.
 In fact, since they just posted on a job board, they are getting even more emails than you can imagine.
 They’re doing their best just to stay afloat, but things fall through the cracks.
 If you don’t get a response (and you followed the three rules above), don’t take it personally.
 It doesn’t mean the prospect hates you, it probably means they just got busy.

 Follow up (without being annoying), otherwise you’re throwing away all the research you did in the first place.

 Remember, if a prospect has shown even the slightest interest, keep following up until they say “No.” (or better yet, until they say “Yes”).
 If there is only one lesson you get from this article, it should be this.

+Cold emails are a great way to start growing your business with new clientele.
 The more channels you have to proactively prospect for new business, the faster your agency can grow, the easier you can raise your rates, and the less you’ll have to stress about unstable cash flow.
-And cold email is a great way to get started, because when done right, it’s one of the fastest ways to keep your pipeline full.
+When cold emailing is done right, it’s one of the fastest ways to keep your pipeline full.